tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The stones in the necklace breathe, ever so slightly.
 You gain a +5 bonus to death saves, if failure would kill you.
 You also gain a +5 bonus to last gasp saves.

 **Quirk:** Chides others for taking risks when they have lesser magical protection.

 ---

+#### Light

+Standard Action

+_Recharge 11+:_ 1d3 nearby undead creatures, each with 55 hp or fewer, are automatically dazed until the end of your next turn (champion: 150 hp or fewer; epic: 240 hp or fewer).
+For the rest of the battle, those undead you targeted with this effect have a +1 bonus to their attacks on you.

+**Quirk:** Restless sleep.

+---